flowers-1/powershellprojects/help/docs/Functions.md

 `wmic PROCESS where "name like '%java%'" get Processid,Caption,Commandline`

 We then query the system every 15 seconds to check for the running process.
 If the process is running, sleep for 15 seconds and then run again.
-Once the script detects that the process is no longer running, display a notification to the user that Java was installed successfully and then remove both the installer and the .cfg file logging any errors to a text file.
+Once the script detects that the process is no longer running, display a notification to the user that Java was installed successfully and then remove both the installer and the .cfg file, logging any errors to a text file.

+##### B) Filter-SoftwareOutput

+##### C) Get-Software

+##### D) Test-IsAdmin